colindembovsky/aurelia-appInsights/readme.md

 		.eventAggregator()
 		.plugin("./resources/aurelia-appInsights");

+	// optional: set global ai properties
+    // these properties will be sent with every event var ai = aurelia.container.get<aai.AureliaAppInsights>(aai.AureliaAppInsights);
+	ai.properties = {
+		environment: "Testing"
+	};

 	// start Aurelia
 	aurelia.start().then((a: auf.Aurelia) => a.setRoot("dist/app", document.body));
 }
 ```
 4. You can set the key programatically too.
-Just inject AureliaAppInsights into your class constructor and set the key on the object:
+Just inject AureliaAppInsights into your class constructor and set the key on the object (or set it in main.js using container.get() as above):
 ```
 import aur = require("aurelia-router");
 import aai = require("resources/aurelia-appInsights");